therealssj/blog/content/posts/Development Update 62.md

     "Development Updates",
 ]
-description = "Release notes highlighting the current development behind Skycoin."
+description = "Release notes highlighting the current development behind Skycoin." aliases = [
+	"/development-updates/development-update-62/"
+]
 +++

-You have to nuke the blockchain files in .skycoin again. "rm ~/.skycoin/blockchain*"
+You have to nuke the blockchain files in .skycoin again. `rm ~/.skycoin/blockchain*`

 ### Skycoin Transaction Format: